 Condo Document Conclusion

-Once you receive this package, three or five days hardly seems enough time to review everything.
-Once you ratify (both buyer and seller fully sign) the contract to purchase your condo, the seller can deliver the package at any time.
-You should be prepared to drop everything to fully review this package and definitely enlist help if needed.
+Once you receive the Condo Documents, three or five days hardly seems enough time to review everything.
+Once you ratify (both buyer and seller fully sign) the contract to purchase your condo, the seller can deliver the condo documents at any time.
+Be prepared to drop everything to fully review this package and definitely enlist help if needed.
 Don’t forget, you can run these documents by an attorney or financial advisor for their comments instead of slugging through them on your own.